SovereignCloudStack/gx-credential-generator/README.md

 #### 1. Create `clouds.yaml` configuration file

-- gx-credential-generator  requires access to OpenStack cluster as normal tenant user and has to be configured with these user credentials to access your Openstack cloud.
+gx-credential-generator  requires access to OpenStack cluster as normal tenant user and has to be configured with these user credentials to access your Openstack cloud.
 This is done using [clouds.yaml](https://docs.openstack.org/python-openstackclient/ussuri/configuration/index.html). clouds.yaml is a yaml file containing several cloud configurations.
 Each configuration is referred by name.

-- Make sure the following keys exist in our `clouds.yaml`.
+SMake sure the following keys exist in our `clouds.yaml`.
   - `auth.user_domain_name`
   - `auth.project_domain_name`
   - `region_name`